Kirzus/Todo-List-App/README.md

-# A todo list app, made simple.
+# A todolist app, made simple.

 This is a todolist web app, developped with Javascript & jQuery.